 Pasta and tuna go hand in hand.
 With a little Mediterranean flair, this is a healthy pasta dish for dinner any night of the week.
 Leftovers are perfect for lunch too.

 I love cheap canned tuna meals.
 They are budget-friendly and easy to prepare.

 Remember that tuna noodle casserole from my childhood?
-This recipe takes canned tuna up a notch.
+My Quinoa Tuna Casserole is a modern twist on that classic dish.

-You really only need a few simple ingredients to make this healthy tuna recipe.
+You really only need a few simple ingredients to make this easy pasta with tuna:

 - canned tuna (in oil)